lil-km/Selenium-Images-Scraper-for-Rawpixel-Website/README.md

 ## Requirements
 * The `requirements.txt` file contain `Selenium` and `tqdm` libraries.
-* Install requirements with `pip install -r requirements.txt`, it's good to install dependencies in Python virtual environment.
+* Install requirements with `pip install -r requirements.txt`, it's good to install dependencies in isolated Python virtual environment.

 ## Getting started
 To start using this project you need to have account or create one in [rawpixel website](https://www.rawpixel.com/).